mth229/mth229.github.io/symbolic.md

 The `real_roots` function tries to return the real roots (omitting the non-real roots).
-Here we see that it fails for some polynomials when `polyroots` does not:
+Here we see that it fails for some polynomials when `roots` does not:

 ```
 q = x^4 - 8x^2 + 8